Tangible Ways to Apply Liberating Structures to the Scrum Framework

 A Liberating Structure that can be applied to encourage self-organization is Troika Consulting, which is meant for giving and receiving quick feedback and advice from teammates.
 It can help participants get insight, wisdom, and ideas on challenges they are facing.
 Through fast-paced “consultations,” participants ask for advice from others: “Peer-to-peer coaching helps with discovering everyday solutions, revealing patterns, and refining prototypes.
 This is a simple and effective way to extend coaching support for individuals beyond formal reporting relationships.”
 Everyone has an equal opportunity to both receive and give advice, which helps build mutual trust in the group, promotes innovation and new solutions, and encourages self-organization.

-Get Our Troika MURAL Template
+Get Our LS Troika

 Check your inbox for the free download.